niess/goupil/docs/overview.rst

    *states* array in-place.
 After completion, the *states* array will contain the propagated photons instead of the original ones.

-The second argument, *sources_energies*, requires further explanation.
+The second argument, *source_energies*, requires further explanation.
 When running a backward Monte Carlo simulation, information about sources is needed to correctly terminate the transport.
 Goupil considers two types of sources: